wconrad/ftpd/README.md

 you have to deal with them), then lock your Gemfile down to a minor release (e.g. :version => '~> 0.5.0').

+Ftpd currently does not support IPV6 and therefore you are urged to ensure binding the server interface as `server.interface = '127.0.0.1'`.

 ## Hello World

 This is examples/hello_world.rb, a bare minimum FTP server.
 It allows